Track: Quality Aspects in Verification and Validation

 Topics of interest include, but are not limited to, the following:

 - Model Checking

 - Safety, Security and Privacy Testing

 - Software Reliability

 - Testing Education

-- Testing in specific domains, such as mobile, web, embedded, concurrent, distributed, cloud, and real-time systems
+- Testing in specific domains, such as big data, mobile, web, embedded, concurrent, distributed, cloud, and real-time systems

 - Testing/Debugging Tools

 - Theory of Software Testing